School History: Annandale Elementary School

 School Desegregation

 From 1950 to 1960, enrollment in Fairfax County Public Schools swelled from some 15,300 students at 44 schools to 59,870 students at 94 schools.
 In 1955, Helen R. McDowell was appointed principal of Annandale Elementary School, a position she held until 1967.
 In 1954, the landmark Supreme Court case Brown v.
 Board of Education declared that laws creating separate public schools for white and Black children were unconstitutional.
 In response, Virginia entered a period of massive resistance to school desegregation.
-In February 1959, Fairfax County’s Federation of Citizens Associations met at Annandale Elementary School and unanimously adopted a resolution suggesting the formulation of a plan for the gradual desegregation of Fairfax County’s public schools.
+In February 1959, Fairfax County’s Federation of Citizens Associations met at Annandale Elementary School.
+They unanimously adopted a resolution suggesting the formulation of a plan for the gradual desegregation of Fairfax County’s public schools.

 The proposal suggested that desegregation might begin at a definite date in the first grade and proceed to the upper classes “at the rate of one grade a year.
 It should include a training program for teachers and administrators for dealing with the problems of desegregation and the adjustments of any existing differences in the standards of white and Negro schools,” the Federation said. ~ The Washington Post, February 26, 1959, Page B-1: Fairfax Unit Favors Desegregation Plan